drieslab/Giotto/README.md

 <!-- badges: end -->

-The goal of Giotto is to process, analyze and visualize **single-cell spatial transcriptomic** data.
+The goal of Giotto is to process, analyze and visualize **single-cell spatial expression** data.
+It can be used on virtually all current spatial datasets, although not all implemented analyses work for each type of technology.
+Firstly Giotto provides a flexible framework for common single-cell processing steps such as quality control, normalization, dimension reduction, clustering and cell type annotation.
+Next, it incorporates spatial information through the formation of a spatial grid and a spatial proximity network, which will be used in subsequent analyses to identify spatial genes or patterns, cell-cell preferential interactions and ligand-receptor signaling.
 Simultaneously this package contains the data that was used in the recent [**seqFISH+**](https://www.nature.com/articles/s41586-019-1049-y) paper and can thus be used to explore or re-analyze this dataset.
-Firstly Giotto provides a flexible framework for common single-cell processing steps such as quality control, normalization, dimension reduction, clustering and cell type annotation.
-Next, it incorporates spatial information through the formation of a spatial grid or network, which will be used in subsequent analyses to identify spatial genes or patterns, cell-cell preferential interactions and ligand-receptor signaling.